micheleasara/Chess-Cpp17/README.md

 ## Potential improvements
 1) There is high coupling between the pieces and the board, mostly to allow for en passant via a visitor pattern.
-2) Only the hasher can be injected into the board.
-In other words, there is no dependency injection for the pieces and no straightforward way to mock them.
-3) The Board class contains the game state.
+2) The Board class contains the game state.
 This may or may not be better suited to a dedicated Game object.